ChilliCream/workshops/crypto/docs/docs/02-Hot Chocolate/09-Security/02-Introspection.md

 app.Run();
 ```

-With this in place our GraphQL server will deny any GraphQL introspection request by default.
-But we want to allow signed-in users to execute introspection requests in our case.
+With this in place, our GraphQL server will deny any GraphQL request containing introspection fields.

-For this we will implement a `IHttpRequestInterceptor` and define in this interceptor which requests are allowed to execute introspection.
+In our example, we actually want to allow signed-in users to execute introspection requests.
+For this, we need to implement an `IHttpRequestInterceptor` and define in this interceptor which requests are allowed to execute introspection fields.

 :::note